-As part of our business strategy, we have grown, and plan to continue growing, by acquiring other product lines, technologies or facilities that complement or expand our existing business, such as the acquisition of Alpha during fiscal 2019 and NorthStar during fiscal 2020.
+As part of our business strategy, we have grown, and plan to continue growing, by acquiring other product lines, technologies or facilities that complement or expand our existing business, such as the acquisition of NorthStar during fiscal 2020.
 There is significant competition for acquisition targets in the stored energy industry.
 We may not be able to identify suitable acquisition candidates or negotiate attractive terms.
 In addition, we may have difficulty obtaining the financing necessary to complete transactions we pursue.
 In that regard, our credit facilities restrict the amount of additional indebtedness that we may incur to finance acquisitions and place other restrictions on our ability to make acquisitions.
 Exceeding any of these restrictions would require the consent of our lenders.
-Even if acquisition candidates are identified, we cannot be sure that our diligence will surface all material issues that may be present, including as they relate to inside Alpha and/or NorthStar or their respective business, or that it would be possible to uncover all material issues through a customary amount of due diligence, or that factors outside of such acquisition candidate, Alpha, NorthStar and their business and outside of their respective control will not arise later.
+Even if acquisition candidates are identified, we cannot be sure that our diligence will surface all material issues that may be present, including as they relate to inside NorthStar or its business, or that it would be possible to uncover all material issues through a customary amount of due diligence, or that factors outside of such acquisition candidate, NorthStar and its business and outside of their respective control will not arise later.
 If any such material issues arise, they may materially and adversely impact the on-going business of EnerSys and our stockholders' investment.
 We may be unable to successfully integrate any assets, liabilities, customers, systems and management personnel we acquire into our operations and we may not be able to realize related revenue synergies and cost savings within expected time frames.
-For example, the ability of EnerSys to realize the anticipated benefits of the Alpha and NorthStar acquisitions will depend, to a large extent, on our ability to combine Alpha's, NorthStar's and our businesses in a manner that facilitates growth opportunities and realizes anticipated synergies, and achieves the projected stand-alone cost savings and revenue growth trends identified by each company.
+For example, the ability of EnerSys to realize the anticipated benefits of the NorthStar acquisition will depend, to a large extent, on our ability to combine NorthStar's and our businesses in a manner that facilitates growth opportunities and realizes anticipated synergies, and achieves the projected stand-alone cost savings and revenue growth trends identified by each company.
 It is expected that we will benefit from operational and general and administrative cost synergies resulting from the warehouse and transportation integration, direct procurement savings on overlapping materials, purchasing scale on indirect spend categories and optimization of duplicate positions and processes.
 We may also enjoy revenue synergies, driven by a strong portfolio of brands with exposure to higher growth segments and the ability to leverage our collective distribution strength.
-In order to achieve these expected benefits, we must successfully combine the businesses of Alpha, NorthStar and EnerSys in a manner that permits these cost savings and synergies to be realized and must achieve the anticipated savings and synergies without adversely affecting current revenues and investments in future growth.
-If we experience difficulties with the integration process or are not able to successfully achieve these objectives, the anticipated benefits of the Alpha and NorthStar acquisitions may not be realized fully or at all or may take longer to realize than expected.
+In order to achieve these expected benefits, we must successfully combine the businesses of NorthStar and EnerSys in a manner that permits these cost savings and synergies to be realized and must achieve the anticipated savings and synergies without adversely affecting current revenues and investments in future growth.
+If we experience difficulties with the integration process or are not able to successfully achieve these objectives, the anticipated benefits of the NorthStar acquisition may not be realized fully or at all or may take longer to realize than expected.
 Our failure to execute our acquisition strategy could have a material adverse effect on our business.
 We cannot assure you that our acquisition strategy will be successful or that we will be able to successfully integrate acquisitions we do make.